Bharat Electronics: History

-Under the government's policy of decentralisation and due to strategic reasons, BEL set up new units at different location across the country.
+Under the government's policy of decentralisation and due to strategic reasons, BEL set up new units at different locations across the country.
 The second unit of BEL was set up at Ghaziabad in 1974 to manufacture radars and Tropo communication equipment for the Indian Air Force.
-The third unit was established at Pune in 1979 to manufacture image converter and image intensifier tubes.
+The third unit was established at Pune in 1979 to manufacture image converters and image intensifier tubes.